michael-demian/expensereport/README.md

 - Provide a level 2 challenge for creating an HTML report besides the Plain Text report.

 ## Solutions
-To see solutions, switch to the [solutions branch](https://github.com/christianhujer/expensereport/tree/solutions#solutions).

 **Warning** The solutions branch will be rebased!

-Currently, soltuions exist in the following languages:
+Currently, solutions exist in the following languages:
 - [Go](expensereport-go/) (with BDD)
 - [Java](expensereport-java/) (with BDD)
 - [Kotlin](expensereport-kotlin/) (with BDD)